 Love Your Neighbor(hood)

-There are many great organizations throughout Annapolis continuing their extraordinary missions during this time of need.
+There are many great organizations throughout Annapolis continuing their extraordinary missions meeting extraordinary needs.
 Here are a few non-profit organizations that are fine examples of neighbors helping neighbors, find one or several to support generously:

 Grow Annapolis is harvesting from its giving gardens and donates abundantly to the monthly food pantry at Eastport United Methodist Church.
 Click the logo for the link to their website